Lower Gastrointestinal (GI) Tract X-ray

 What will I experience during and after the procedure?

 As the barium fills your colon, you will feel the need to move your bowel.
 You may feel abdominal pressure or even minor cramping.
 Most people tolerate the mild discomfort easily.
 The tip of the enema tube is specially designed to help you hold in the barium.
-If you are having trouble, let the technologist know.
+If you are having trouble, let the technologist or radiologist know.

 After the examination, you may be given a laxative or enema to wash the barium out of your system.
 You can resume a regular diet and take orally administered medications unless told otherwise by your doctor.
-You may be able to return to a normal diet and activities immediately after the exam.
+You may be able to return to a normal diet and activities immediately after the examination.
 You will be encouraged to drink additional water for 24 hours after the examination.

-Your stools may appear white for a day or so as your body clears the metallic liquid from your system.
+Your stools may appear white for a day or so as your body clears the barium liquid from your system.
 Some people experience constipation after a barium enema.
 If you do not have a bowel movement for more than two days after your exam or are unable to pass gas rectally, call your physician promptly.
 You may need an enema or laxative to assist in eliminating the barium.

 Who interprets the results and how do I get them?